reocat/android_kernel_build/kleaf/docs/hermeticity.md

   * The script may also use `printf` etc. from the host machine if `--nokleaf_localversion`.
 See `scripts/setlocalversion`.

+`build/kernel/kleaf/bazel.sh` uses `readlink` from host for bootstrapping to determine its own path.

 All `ctx.actions.run_shell` uses a shell defined by Bazel, which is usually `/bin/bash`.